 has over 17 years of experience working with large data and financial institutions on regional, national and international sales, management, team building, marketing and data best practices.
 Since 2011, she has been a Financial Data Analyst for NCCI Holdings in Boca Raton, Florida, working closely with actuaries and financial data providers to assure data integrity, provide testing and validation support, and perform analytic research.
 She has championed the cause of underserved children for most of her adult life and is passionate about organizing resources for the education of children from underserved communities throughout the world.
 She is a graduate of Convent of Mercy Alpha Girl's school in Kingston, Jamaica, W.I. and received her BA degree from Florida Atlantic University, majoring in finance and management, and her MBA from Nova Southeastern University. .

-has been working as a Recreational Therapist for over 30 years at the New York Institute for Special Education, designing and coordinating recreational programs for studens with developmental disabilities and visual and auditory impairments.
-Her career leads her to work in a special role with students who are preparing to gain employment in the vocational field.
-She heads up a mentoring program for interns and provides leadership for the student council, and assists recreation/vocation therapists in planning and implementing activities with children with emotional and leanring disabilities.
+has been working as a Recreational Therapist for over 30 years at the New York Institute for Special Education, designing and coordinating recreational programs for students with developmental disabilities and visual and auditory impairments.
+She specializes in working with students who are preparing to gain employment in their vocational field.
+She also leads a mentoring program for interns, provides leadership for the student council and assists recreation/vocation therapists in planning and implementing activities with children with emotional and learning disabilities.